ddatjlee/MDM/README.md

 This is a mobile application designed to monitor photo-taking behavior.
 It records the user's location and captured images, sending them to a local server.

 In this application, I have configured it to send images to a local server hosted on your computer.
-All you need to do is download XAMPP, start the Apache server, and configure the app with your IP address.
+All you need to do is download XAMPP, after install Xampp , copy upload.rar to folder htdocs then extract, start the Apache server, and configure the app with your IP address.
 Once set up, all captured images will be sent to your local server.

 Since this is my first project, it still has several limitations, as follows:
 + Both the mobile device and the server must be connected to the same network for images to be sent successfully.